brucbake07/papas-todo-list/README.md

 ### SingleItem
 This component is the overall wrap for the individual list items.
 It comprises of HTML and logic for handing item states.

+### ListData
+This is just a file that contains the mock list data stored in an array.